 While we have been required to provide performance bonds in the form of surety bonds or other forms of security and letters of credit in the past, the size of the bonds and letters of credit was not material.
-In recent years, we have entered into contracts that require us to post bonds and to deliver letters of credit of significant magnitude.
-For example, as part of the agreement with Commonwealth Edison Company ("ComEd") to install the Resilient Electric Grid ("REG") system in Chicago, we delivered an irrevocable letter of credit in the amount of \$5.0 million to secure certain of our obligations under the Subcontract Agreement and deposited \$5.0 million in an escrow account as collateral to secure such letter of credit.
+In recent years, we have entered into contracts that require us to post bonds and to deliver letters of credit of significant magnitude, such as our prior \$5.0 million irrevocable letter of credit (secured by a \$5.0 million deposit in an escrow account) as part of the agreement with Commonwealth Edison Company ("ComEd") to install the Resilient Electric Grid ("REG") system in Chicago.
 Similarly, in many other instances, we have been required to deposit cash in escrow accounts as collateral for these instruments, which is unavailable to us for general use for significant periods of time.
 Should we be unable to obtain performance bonds or letters of credit in the future, significant future potential revenue could become unavailable to us.
 Further, should our working capital situation deteriorate, we would not be able to access the restricted cash to meet working capital requirements.